bpkroth/wordle-solver/README.md

 ### Example

-1. Start with an initial guess based on 5 letter words that appear in either the wordle dictionary (see [source code](https://github.com/bpkroth/wordle-solver/blob/main/wordle-solver.sh#L16) for URL)
+1. Start with an initial guess based on 5 letter words that appear in either the wordle dictionary (see source code for `wordle_words_url`) or the system dictionary (currently set to do that as a last resort in case no words are found in the wordle dictionary).

     ```text
     # ./wordle-solver.sh 5